Frequently Asked Questions

 What is Guttmacher's relationship with Planned Parenthood?

 When Guttmacher was founded (as the Center for Family Planning Program Development) in 1968, it was initially housed within the corporate structure of Planned Parenthood Federation of America (PPFA).
 Its program, however, was independently developed and overseen by a National Advisory Council separate from the PPFA Board of Directors.
 In 1977, Guttmacher incorporated as an entirely independent nonprofit policy research institute with its own Board, but remained a special affiliate of PPFA.
 Over the years, the Institute has received financial support from PPFA, as it has from a wide range of other entities—see “How is the Guttmacher Institute funded?” below.
 In 2007, Guttmacher’s special affiliation status with PPFA was terminated, and PPFA’s financial support to the Institute, then at $395,000 (3.3% of Guttmacher’s total budget), was phased out over the following three years.
-In 2010, PPFA’s final $75,000 contribution constituted 0.6% of Guttmacher’s nearly $13 million budget.
+In 2010, PPFA’s final contribution in support of the Institute’s program, in the amount of $75,000, constituted 0.6% of Guttmacher’s nearly $13 million budget.
+In 2013, PPFA made a one-time contribution of $50,000 to the Cory L. Richards Memorial Scholarship Fund; this gift did not support the Institute’s programmatic work.

 Who was Alan Guttmacher?